STORE

 String Dimensions.

-Elsewhere I have made a tolerably complete study of string dimensions1 and here, therefore, I may be brief.
+Elsewhere I have made a tolerably complete study of string dimensions and here, therefore, I may be brief.
 The proportion of pitch from octave to octave is as 1:2 but since strings have weight and weight increases with length, this proportion will not hold good in designing string lengths.
 Piano makers, attempting to compensate for the factors of weight and tension, have produced various scalings of string length ranging from the proportions 1 : 1.875 to 1 : 1.9375 for each octave.
 In other words, instead of doubling the string lengths at each octave, each string is made 1 7/8 or 1 15/16 as long as its

 octave above.
 Intermediate lengths should be worked out, one by one, in proportion.
 Practice dictates almost universally a length of 2 inches for the highest treble strings.